IntelLabs/kAFL/docs/linux_tutorial.md

+# Getting Started with Linux Fuzzing

-Refer to TUTORIAL.Installation.md first.
+Refer to installation.md first.
 Make sure that all necessary components are installed on your VM host.

+Based on legacy kAFL guide.
+Running on newer distributions may require minor fixes to provided sample code.

 ## Preparing a Linux VM Image